 An EP release and a spot on the Ozzfest tour preceded the unveiling of Seether's full-length debut in the summer of 2002.
 Issued that August, Disclaimer featured the modern rock single "Fine Again" and led to a year-long tour, during which singer Morgan's relationship with Evanescence siren Amy Lee blossomed.
-But while the tour time ensured increasing commercial status for Seether, it also delayed the band's return to the studio.
+But while the tour ensured increasing commercial status for Seether, it also delayed the band's return to the studio.
 In March 2004, a few tracks appeared on the Punisher soundtrack, including a duet version of Disclaimer's "Broken" featuring vocal contributions from Lee.
 Disclaimer II appeared that June, pairing a handful of new tracks with remixed or re-recorded versions of the previous album's tracks.
 Seether viewed the album as an opportunity to re-evaluate their debut's release (whose mix was, according to the band, subpar) and gave listeners new content as a holdover until the band's proper follow-up.
 The promised sophomore effort, Karma and Effect, was released in May 2005 and entered the Top Ten, while the acoustic CD/DVD package One Cold Night appeared in 2006.
 Following Morgan's breakup with Amy Lee and a successful stint in rehab, Seether returned in 2007 with Finding Beauty in Negative Spaces, introducing the album with the snide and catchy single "Fake It."
 In 2009 the band took a break from touring to head into the studio with producer Brendan O'Brien to work on their fifth album.
-The band went back out on the road for another year before eventually releasing Holding Onto Strings Better Left to Fray in 2011. ~ Bradley Torreano & Andrew Leahey
+They went back out on the road for another year before eventually releasing Holding Onto Strings Better Left to Fray in 2011.
+Isolate and Medicate, the band's sixth studio long-player, followed in 2014. ~ Bradley Torreano & Andrew Leahey